 PAUL D STEWART / SCIENCE PHOTO LIBRARY PAUL D STEWART / SCIENCE PHOTO LIBRARY

-Discovery of Iguanodon fossil teeth.
-Illustration from the 1825 paper by British geologist Gideon Mantell (1790-1852) announcing his discovery of fossil teeth for a previously unknown reptile that he named Iguanodon.
-This is Plate 1 from 'Notice on the Iguanodon, a newly discovered fossil reptile, from the sandstone of Tilgate Forest, in Sussex' (Philosophical Transactions of the Royal Society of London, volume 115, 1825).
-Mantell had found these fossil teeth in September 1820.
-Two contemporary experts dismissed them as teeth from a hippopotamus (Cuvier) or from a giant fish (Buckland).
+Iguanodon tooth copperplate, original age toning.
+Plate 1 from "Notice on the Iguanodon, a newly discovered fossil reptile, from the sandstone of Tilgate Forest, in Sussex, " in: Phil Trans Roy Soc Lond, vol. Found Sept 1820.
+Two contemporary experts dismissed it as a hippo (Cuvier) or giant fish (Buckland).
 Cuvier later retracted and noted it as from a gigantic herbivorous reptile.
-Mantell found the teeth resembled that of a modern iguana lizard (lower centre).
-In 1825, in this paper, he gave the reptile the name Iguanodon (iguana-toothed) recognising that likeness.
+Mantell found the tooth resembled that of a modern iguana lizard.
+In 1825 in this paper he gave it the name Iguanodon (iguana toothed) recognising that likeness.
 He associated it with other material of a giant reptile from the Tilgate quarries.
-It was only the second dinosaur to be named (after Buckland's Megalosaurus).
-The term 'dinosaur' was only coined in 1841 by Owen.
-These specimens are now in New Zealand's Te Papa museum where Mantell's son Walter took them after his father's death.
-These teeth were later reclassified as Therosaurus.
+It was only the second dinosaur to be named (after Buckland's Megalosaurus) 'dinosaur' was only coined in 1841 by Owen.
+The specimen is now in New Zealand Te Papa museum where his emigre son took it after his father's death.

 Model release not required.
 Property release not required.